7th Cavalry Brigade (United States)

 The 7th Cavalry Brigade was a brigade of the United States Army, active from 1932 to 1940.

-Colonel Daniel Van Voorhis took a cadre of 175 officers and enlisted men from Fort Eustis to Fort Knox in February 1932, and established a Provisional Armored Car Platoon.
-This was based on an earlier effort, but was predicated on a new Cavalry Regiment TO&E (Table of Organization and Equipment) which was published that year.
-Also published, but never implemented, was a cavalry division TO&E which reflected the then unnatural assimilation of machines into the Horse Cavalry.
-Van Voorhis's cadre and platoon became the kernel for the 7th Cavalry Brigade, which went active on 1 March 1932 at Fort Knox.
+Colonel Daniel Van Voorhis took 175 officers and enlisted men from Fort Eustis to Fort Knox in February 1932, establishing a Provisional Armored Car Platoon.
+This was based on an earlier effort but was predicated on a new Cavalry Regiment TO&E (Table of Organization and Equipment) published that year.
+Also published but never implemented was a cavalry division TO&E, which reflected the then unnatural assimilation of machines into the Horse Cavalry.
+Van Voorhis's cadre and platoon became the kernel for the 7th Cavalry Brigade, which went active on March 1, 1932, at Fort Knox.
 At first, it was nothing more than a headquarters detachment and the Armored Car Platoon.

-On 3 January 1933, the 1st Cavalry Regiment was relieved from assignment to the 1st Cavalry Division, and was moved from Fort D.A.
+On 3 January 1933, the 1st Cavalry Regiment was relieved from assignment to the 1st Cavalry Division and was moved from Fort D.A.
 Russell to Fort Knox.
 The earlier Mechanized Platoon was incorporated into the new regimental TO&E, and the result was the 1st Cavalry Regiment [Mechanized], which went active on 16 January 1933.
 The new regimental commander was Colonel Van Voorhis, late of the experimental Mechanized Force, while the executive officer was Adna Chaffee.
 The Post Commander of Fort Knox was Brigadier General Julian R. Lindsey, another cavalryman.
-To round out the cavalry nature of the unit, Major Robert W. Grow was on the regimental staff.
+Major Robert W. Grow was on the regimental staff to round out the cavalry nature of the unit.